Me, My Books, and My Code

 After Sun I spent two years as a Developer Advocate for webOS at Palm.
 Though webOS has had a tragic history at HP, it’s still my favorite OS and I continue to support the Open webOS efforts.

 In early 2012 I joined Nokia as researcher playing with fun future stuff like Bluetooth LE beacons, crazy Arduino things, embedded interfaces, and smart city technology.

-Throughout it all I’ve focused on graphics and usability, with a renewed interest in scene graphs, interactive ebooks, and how to make user interfaces better.
+Throughout it all I’ve focused on graphics and usability, with a renewed interest in scene graphs, interactive ebooks, mixed reality, and how to make user interfaces better.

-After nearly 20 years in the industry I’ve worked on a variety of both commercial and open source projects.
+After pver 20 years in the industry I’ve worked on a variety of both commercial and open source projects.
 Here is a curated selection.
 As you can see my passions circle around community building and beautiful user interfaces.